more-cars/rest-api/README.md

   --namespace=testing
 ```

-To change the password in the database connect to the respective pod (`docker exec -it ...`).
+Then, change the password in the database.
+Connect to the respective Neo4j pod (`docker exec -it ...`).
 Run `cypher-shell -u neo4j` and enter the current password.
 Type `ALTER USER neo4j SET PASSWORD 'newpassword';` with the new password.
 Enter.